School of Science, Engineering and Environment

 You could also choose to take your subject knowledge further with research.
 The Ecosystems and Environment Research Centre at Salford is home to our collaborative community exploring a range of topics, from energy and food security to ecosystem services and environmental assessment.

 Learn more about postgraduate research opportunities available at Salford through our Doctoral School.

 What you need to know

-This course is recommended for geographers, environmentalists, planners and other recent graduates as well as field practitioners already working in sustainability, looking to advance their skillset and career prospects.
+This course is recommended for geographers, environmentalists, planners and other recent graduates looking to develop focused skills in the emerging field of sustainability.
+The course is also relevant for existing practitioners already working in sustainability, looking to cement their knowledge with a formal qualification to advance their skill set and career prospects.